Skip to content

 end

-The problem here is that during the UP migration, this function gets all records from a table, changes that and updates in database.
+The huge problem is that during the up migration, this function gets all the rows from a table, changes that, and updates in database.
 All that could be done with a simple sql query such as:

 UPDATE products SET status=10;

 Usually when a programmer writes such a code, he or she tests that on a small, very small, developer’s database.
-Problems appear when such a code is used on a production server.
+Problems will appear when such a code is used on a production server where the database can be much bigger.

 Schema dumping